Thursday, November 19, 2015

 This love for the Tribe and their love for others is what brought me here.
 What I want to share with you… what I want to share with the future me… is the passion I see in them that I need not forget.
 Love hard, laugh hard, fight hard, cry hard, don’t give up.
 Keep pressing on.
 Now, all these things I have observed but God was kind enough to wrap up the one thing He wanted to show me in one picture.
 This one picture symbolizes so many thoughts, feelings, emotions, lessons, and how we should live life.
 I pray I never forget this.

-Now let me setup how this picture was taken.
+Now let me set up how this picture was taken.

 At PauP Fellowship church here in Haiti, I run the projector.
 It’s a thankless job and one that people only notice when you screw up.
-Do a good job, and your invisible.
+Do a good job, and you are invisible.
 Pretty much the story of my life and why I guess I am comfortable doing it.
 This specific Sunday, I heard one of the most powerful messages of my life.
-Troy (The tribe leader but not the head honcho) had spoke of how Satan prowls around like a lion.
-Now, I don’t know if anyone else saw what I saw.. no clue… but I could see the lion prowl around has Troy talked.
-I looked outside the windows as the lion wanted to kill us.
+Troy (The tribe leader but not the head honcho) had spoken of how Satan prowls around like a lion.
+Now, I don’t know if anyone else saw what I saw.. no clue… but I could see the lion prowl around as Troy talked.
+I looked outside the windows as if the lion wanted to kill us.
 As Troy proclaimed the name of Jesus… Satan was pretty pissed off.
 Now, while the sermon was strong… what I witnessed after the summon may be one of the most telling moments of my life.
 In the photo below, Troy was ending in prayer.
 It was a GUT WRENCHING moving talk.
 It was personal.
 Real.
 Factual.
 Tears were shed by many, including me.
 I hurt as Troy shared intimate details of his dealing with the Lion.
 As Troy closed us, this is what God was kind enough to let me capture.

 In typical Haiti/God time, He showed me a lifetime of lessons in a millisecond.
 So many things I could point out from this snapshot, but one stands out to me more than anything.
-The value of a woman who has a love for the Creator, her husband, her family, others, then her.
+The value of a woman who has a love for the Creator, her husband, her family, and others, then her.
 Pretty much in that order.
 What an amazing picture of the biblical view of a husband and wife.
 I guess you can take anything out of this snapshot you like, but here is what I see.
 There is a lion viciously and patiently pursuing.
 He is prowling around the outer gates.
 Waiting and watching for weaknesses.
-A husband leading, praying, feverishly and passionately crying out to Jesus for protection, wisdom, and guidence.
+A husband leading, praying, feverishly, and passionately crying out to Jesus for protection, wisdom, and guidance.
 While the congregation is in prayer, there is one woman... boldly raising her hand seeking Jesus.
 She is in full support of Him and him.
 While no one sees this… He sees this (our creator) and he feels this (her husband).
 This one snapshot exemplifies so many things.
-But for me in exemplifies an imperfect couple who have found love, respect, and passion in each other and for our creator.
+But for me it exemplifies an imperfect couple who have found love, respect, and passion in each other and for our creator.
 May I never doubt the commitment and impact that imperfect people can have in a crazy world.
 May I never settle for less in my life.

 I love you Troy and Tara (and tribe).
 Thank you for allowing me to walk a part of this journey with you.